AngleProtocol/merkl-docs/merkl-mechanisms/campaignConfiguration.md

 }
 ```

+#### Understanding Distribution Settings Parameters

+**rewardTokenPricing**:

+- `false`: The campaign distributes a fixed amount of reward tokens per unit (or dollar) of liquidity provided
+- `true`: The campaign distributes a fixed dollar value of rewards per unit (or dollar) of liquidity provided

+**targetTokenPricing**:

+- `false`: Rewards are calculated per unit of liquidity provided
+- `true`: Rewards are calculated per dollar of liquidity provided

+We recommend using `targetTokenPricing = true` for most campaigns to ensure consistent reward distribution regardless of liquidity value fluctuations.

+When both `rewardTokenPricing = true` and `targetTokenPricing = true`, the campaign pays a fixed APR.

+{% hint style="info" %}
+For most campaign types (such as token holding campaigns), the `targetToken` address is automatically derived from the campaign configuration and doesn't need to be specified manually within the `distributionSettings`.
+{% endhint %}

+#### Understanding the APR Value Format

+The `apr` value in `distributionSettings` represents different metrics depending on your pricing configuration:

+**Fixed APR** (`targetTokenPricing = true` and `rewardTokenPricing = true`):

+- The value represents the target APR as a decimal
+- Example: `"apr": "0.01"` = 1% APR, `"apr": "0.08"` = 8% APR

+**Token-per-Dollar Rate** (`targetTokenPricing = true` and `rewardTokenPricing = false`):

+- The value represents the number of reward tokens earned per dollar of liquidity per year
+- Example: `"apr": "1"` = 1 reward token per year per $1 of liquidity provided
+  - For $1,000 in liquidity: ~2.74 tokens per day (1,000 ÷ 365)
+- To reward 1 token per day per $1,000 provided, use: `"apr": "0.365"`
+  - Calculation: 1 token/day × 365 days = 365 tokens/year ÷ 1,000 dollars = 0.365 tokens per year per dollar

 ### Campaign-Specific Parameters

 Each campaign type has its own set of specific parameters in addition to the common parameters listed above.